maug/prepcase-gui/README.md

 CYLC is a "general purpose workflow engine that orchestrates cycling workflows very efficiently", and is used in many meteorological and climatological centres.

-## Managing CESM CASEs with prepCASE
+## Managing CESM CASEs with PrepCASE

 At CMCC a dedicated Linux VM has been provisioned to to run PrepCASE server.